Causal analysis in comparative effectiveness research Slides►

 For additional information (not part of the required reading), please see the following links:

-2. Agency for Healthcare Research and Quality's reference guide for effectiveness and comparative effectiveness reviews Read►
+4. Agency for Healthcare Research and Quality's reference guide for effectiveness and comparative effectiveness reviews Read► Tutorial►

 This page is part of the course on Information Systems.
-This page was last edited on 05/20/2012 by Farrokh Alemi, Ph.D. ©Copyright protected.
+This page was edited 05/16/2013 by Farrokh Alemi, Ph.D. ©Copyright protected.